sagemath/trac_to_gh/Issue 8508.md

 # Issue 8508: max is broken on symbolic input

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8508

 Original creator: zimmerma